 Flash Man is able to halt time for a brief period with his Time Stopper.
 Despite this ability, he is one of the weakest Robot Masters and is vulnerable to pretty much everything.
 Stand in place and throw Metal Blades at him for maximum humility.

 Like Fire Man from a game prior, Heat Man's stage contains a large amount of flowing lava that provides a good incentive for Mega Man to make good on his leaping.
 The stage's real claim to fame is the large number of disappearing blocks that span a chasm of fire and death.

-The flames of Heat Man's rage, however, may incinerate you.
+The flames of Heat Man's rage, however, may incinerate Mega Man.
 He can chuck a few firebursts before zipping at Mega Man in an ignited state.
 Sense would dictate Heat Man wouldn't like being hit with the Bubble Lead and indeed, he does not.

 DWN-016: Wood Man

-Wood Man's forest base features a synergy of all the things you would normally find in the woods including the first appearance of the recurring Bubble Bat enemies, carrot-firing robo-rabbits, fire-breathing dogs, monkeys that hang around and flip out, and roadrunners that totally fake Mega Man out.
+Wood Man's forest base features a synergy of all the things the player would normally find in the woods including the first appearance of the recurring Bubble Bat enemies, carrot-firing robo-rabbits, fire-breathing dogs, monkeys that hang around and flip out, and roadrunners that totally fake Mega Man out.

 Wood Man's Leaf Shield defends him from all attacks.
 When he throws it off of himself, leaves also fall down from the top of the screen and are difficult to avoid.
-When vulnerable, his weakness is the Atomic Fire -- a totally charged version of it will totally ruin Wood Man's day, if you catch my drift.
+When vulnerable, his weakness is the Atomic Fire -- a totally charged version of it will totally ruin Wood Man's day.